As lockdown measures change, weddings and civil ceremonies are back on but you’ll have to adhere to these new lockdown wedding rules.

 The Post-Lockdown Wedding Rules

-As the Prime Minister has given permission for weddings and civil ceremonies to take place from Saturday 4th July, these are the lockdown wedding rules you’ll need to follow.
+When the Prime Minister gave permission for weddings and civil ceremonies to take place from Saturday 4th July, he also introduced a series of COVID-19 wedding rules.
+These rules and restrictions have been adapted as we continue to fight the global pandemic and are subject to change.
+Check out the latest lockdown wedding rules you’ll need to follow:

-- Outdoor receptions can have six people from different households
+- Outdoor receptions can have up to 15 people from different households

 - Social distancing: members of the different households will have to adhere to the new 1m social distancing measures.